yogisinha/tour/README.md

 # golang tour
 Go files and solutions to Russ Cox 2010 course.
 Good course to learn various aspects of Go.

 I have include the course pdf (go-course.pdf) in this repo.
 In this pdf you can find the link for the support code for these exercises, but this course is from 2010 and some code did not compile with recent Go version.
-Like http handler function definition took pointer to http.Conn object instead of http.ResponseWriter.
+Like http handler function definition took **\*http.Conn** object instead of **http.ResponseWriter** as first argument.
 I changed those code and included in this repo.
 So its best to work with code included in this repo.
 These exercises were fun and lot of learning.
 You should try to implement these first by yourself.
 Please send your feedback if anything can be improved.